Prince Harry raps ‘Fresh Prince,’ says he didn’t walk away

 “And sit right there, I’ll tell you how I became the prince of town called…,” Corden chimes in.

-“Bel -ir,” Harry finishes off the song.
+“Bel-Air,” Harry finishes off the song.

-The royal couple actually live north of Bel-Air in Santa Barbara County.
+Corden then jokingly tried to convince Harry to buy the sprawling mansion, placing a video call to Meghan to seek her support.
+She demurred.